guoxiaoyong/brainfuck/README.md

 from [here](http://www.muppetlabs.com/~breadbox/bf/).

+# Brainfuck
-## Brainfuck --- An Eight-Instruction Turing-Complete Programming Language
+## An Eight-Instruction Turing-Complete Programming Language

 Brainfuck is the ungodly creation of Urban Müller, whose goal was apparently to create a Turing-complete language for which he could write the smallest compiler ever, for the Amiga OS 2.0.
 His compiler was 240 bytes in size.
 (Though he improved upon this later -- he informed me at one point that he had managed to bring it under 200 bytes.)